 Currently, there are very few learning offers that cater directly to the needs of creative hub leaders and their teams.

-To address this and help hubs thrive, we’ve been developing Creative Hubs: Learn; a new learning programme to support the personal and professional growth of creative and social impact hub leaders across the globe, as part of an ongoing partnership with the British Council and Hivos.
+To address this and help hubs thrive, we’ve been developing Creative Hubs Academy; a new learning programme to support the personal and professional growth of creative and social impact hub leaders across the globe, as part of an ongoing partnership with the British Council and Hivos.

 As part of our piloting phase, two workshops recently took place in Cape Town and Harare with a diverse group of more than 40 hub leaders from Botswana, Malawi, Mauritius, Mozambique, Namibia, South Africa, Zambia and Zimbabwe.

 The workshops explored how hub leaders and their teams can practically support their communities and communicate the value of what they do, whilst staying on top of their internal operations.
-The hub leaders offered some inspirational feedback which will help us shape the final Creative Hubs: Learn product.
+The hub leaders offered some inspirational feedback which will help us shape the final Creative Hubs Academy product.

 "The workshop really helped me deepen my knowledge, organise my thoughts and projects, and gain confidence in what I am doing and the way I see things going for my hub.”